katademy-decks/kubernetes/Nodes/README.md

 <summary>
 <b>Capacity</b>
 </summary>
-<div>Capacity fields describe the total amount of resources that a Node has</div>
+>Capacity fields describe the total amount of resources that a Node has
 </details>

 <details>